kylemcdonald/covid-mobility-data/readme.md

 * Python 3
 * Python packages: numpy, scipy, pdf2image, pytesseract
-* Note that the Tesseract binaries need to be installed separately: `sudo apt install tesseract-ocr`
+* Note that the Tesseract binaries need to be installed separately: `sudo apt install tesseract-ocr`.
+On Debian you may also need to install `poppler-utils`.

 Then run the following commands to create an output folder and pipe all the data to the folder.